DardanIljazi/3d-Printed-Robot-2020/README.md

 ![3D printed robot, 3d rendering with titles for some parts](Robot_2020_1_explain.png)

-### The approximative price of this robot is less than 35$ (shipping cost included)
+## Price of this robot is less than 35$ (shipping cost included)

-The pieces have been chosen with 2 main parameters:
+Pieces have been chosen with 2 main parameters:

 - **Best vendor** rating (only vendors equal or above 98% of positive feedback have been used)
 - **Lowest price** found, including shipping cost